We Can and We Will

 Our vision is for our children to become independent, confident, successful and life-long learners with high aspirations and the learning agility to make a positive contribution to their community and the wider society now and in the future.

 At East Dene Primary the curriculum firmly underpins our vision and aims for our children, and encourages a culture and ethos which supports the development of all involved in the whole school community.
-Our school is committed to ensuring that the curriculum is broad and balanced, in order that the needs of all children are provided for, whatever their individual requirements.
-We aim to make provision for academic achievement and spiritual, social, moral, cultural, physical and creative development of all our children.
+We want our children to fulfil their potential regardless of economic status, background or need.
+Our school is committed to ensuring that the curriculum is broad and balanced, exposing children to enriching experiences, immersing them in progressive knowledge and skills; equipping them with personal characteristics required to succeed in life.
+We aim to make provision for academic achievement as well as the spiritual, social, moral, cultural, physical and creative development of all our children.

 All children follow the statutory requirements of the Early Years Foundation Stage and the National Curriculum.
 Our children are ensured access to the whole curriculum so that they may learn effectively, make progress and attain standards in line with, or better than, their prior attainment.
-Challenging yet attainable targets are set in order to help our children achieve this.
+The curriculum model is structured so that all elements of the National Curriculum are delivered progressively, building on prior learning, deepening knowledge that can then be applied using skills taught.
+Everything that happens in the school should be seen as a learning opportunity and will contribute to pupil’s academic, personal, social, moral, creative, physical and cultural development.
+Challenging yet attainable targets are set and scaffolds are carefully designed in order to help our children achieve this.

 Key Curriculum Drivers

 At East Dene Primary we have identified 4 main ‘drivers’ that personalise our curriculum and support the development of the whole child in order to prepare them for life beyond Primary school.
-These drivers are factors that we value and, coupled with our vision and aims, enhance all learning opportunities.
+These drivers are factors that we value and, are woven through the design of our curriculum, enhancing all learning opportunities.